 |Old Government House Museum||(284) 494-4091||0.5 mi.
 South of Central downtown Road Town|

-In case you like to experience the history of a foreign place, you might want to visit one or two of these historical attractions during your time on Jost Van Dyke.
+If you like to immerse yourself in the history of a foreign place, you might want to visit one or two of these historical attractions during your time on Jost Van Dyke.

 Belmont Archaeological Site is a historical site near Jost Van Dyke.
 Belmont is an archeological site near North Sound in which archeologists have procured dozens of objects from the Ostinoid period, helping them to piece together pieces of the historical puzzle regarding what life was like on the islands between the years 900 and 1 B.C.

-Another landmark that often intrigues visitors is Vigilant Sloop.
-It is situated in Frenchman's Cay, Southeast of Jost Van Dyke.
+Another interesting landmark worth visiting is Vigilant Sloop.
+It is located in Frenchman's Cay, Southeast of Jost Van Dyke.
 Vigilant is the mascot for sailing in the British Virgin Islands.
 The traditional wooden boat is 25-feet long and one of three original Tortola Sloops remaining in the islands.

-Take a moment to look through the table just below for information concerning historical sites near Jost Van Dyke.
+Review this table for more information about historic sites near Jost Van Dyke.

 |Belmont Archaeological Site||--||2.8 mi.
 South West of Central Cane Garden Bay||Tortola|

 |Fort Recovery||(284) 495-4467||3.7 mi.
 Northeast of Central Coral Bay||Tortola|

 |John Lettsom House||--||0.2 mi.
 West of Central Cane Garden Bay||Tortola|